 We changed our garden name in 2016 to celebrate our love of Sweet Peas.
 Cupani is one of the oldest known varieties having been introduced to our island in 1699 by the monk Francis Cupani.
 This sweet pea is closely related to the wild strain found in Sicily at that time.

-Although small by comparison to other NGS gardens we have a deceptively large and colourful garden that offers the visitor a series of gardens to wander through, from a formal courtyard garden through perennial herbaceous borders, a fernery, cutting patch and much more.
-Trees, shrubs, climbing plants, and sweet pea arches frame the garden and the gentle sound of water from the sculpted water features adds to the peace and harmony.
+Although small by comparison to other NGS gardens we have a deceptively large and colourful garden that offers the visitor a series of gardens to wander through.
+From a formal courtyard garden through perennial herbaceous borders, a fernery, cutting patch and much more.
+Trees, shrubs, climbing plants, and sweet pea obelisks frame the garden and the gentle sound of water from the sculpted water features adds to the peace and harmony.